-We are 12, sitting on log stumps in a circle: it's the beginning of School of the Wild's first ever full day in the woods.
+We are 12, sitting on log stumps in a circle: it's the beginning of a School of the Wild day in the woods.

 We have a few activities planned and begin with an opening circle and check-in.
 One by one we go round and speak in answer to 3 questions:

 The talking stick that Alistair found just outside the circle proves perfect for the job, and in the way of sharing circles the world over, it's picked up in turn, giving each of us the opportunity to talk, one at a time without interruption, until we're done.

 I'm surprised and moved by the depth of what is said.